Staying Away From Social Media During Your Divorce

 How It Can Be Used

 A digital footprint is your unique set of traceable digital activities, actions, contributions, and communications manifested on specific platforms easily accessible to anyone.
-When you like a post, comment on someone’s page or check-in somewhere these are all actions taken on Facebook that can be used in court against you given the right circumstances.
+When you like a post, comment on someone’s page, or check in somewhere, these are all actions taken on Facebook that can be used in court against you given the right circumstances.
 In previous divorce litigations, evidence from social media has been used to disprove claims of permanent disability, find hidden assets, prove if a parent is fit for child custody, and even uproot incriminating activity.
 So what can you do to keep social media out of your divorce?

 What To Do